MAVProxyUser/MiSTercade-Review/README.md

 The lack of a universal test or service core seems counter-intuitive in my opinion.
 The menu itself is a point of contention for many folks.
 Some argue it is overly simplistic for what the system is capable of, others saying that it is no less appropriate then the menuing of common multi-cart platforms.

 ## Word on the streets
-These are a few comments tha I ran across while looking around for others that had possibly found the settings necessary for a more rich arcade experience while using MiSTer.
+These are a few comments that I ran across while looking around for others that had possibly found the settings necessary for a more rich arcade experience while using MiSTer.

 ["While i can't help with output part (it's very specific to each arcade if it doesn't provide standard input like HDMI), i plan to make a thread where i can explain how to connect buttons easily to MiSTer without changing anything in MiSTer."](https://www.atari-forum.com/viewtopic.php?p=399977#p399977)<br>